Quizzing - The Game

 Regardless of the type of question, questions are asked in a certain form once the question type is introduced:

 “Question number one.
 Question.
-(Insert actual question).”
+[Insert actual question].”

 As soon as a quizzer jumps, the quiz master stops asking the question.
 The quizzer then must answer the question.
 If the quiz master did not finish the question, the quizzer must provide the information in the question as well as the answer.
 The information does not need to be given in a question-and-answer format except in the case of a reference question.

-The 2021 Bible Quizzing Rule Book states:
+The 2024 Bible Quizzing Rule Book states on page 23:

 As a general practice, encourage your quizzers to answer straight-forward and multiple answer questions by quoting the verse where the question and answer are found.
 If a mistake is made in quoting the verse, quizzers will have time to fix the mistake.
 If, however, quizzers give a one-word answer and that answer is not correct, they will not have an opportunity to fix the mistake because their first answer was incorrect.